antecomp/getsongbpm-attribution/README.md

 # getsongbpm-attribution
+THis is an attribution page for my HIST2025 project.

-BPM data was sourced from getsongbpm.com
+BPM data was sourced from [GetSongBPM](https://getsongbpm.com).